microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 # VIPR T4 Writer

 Source code writers for [VIPR](https://github.com/microsoft/vipr) utilizing T4 templates.
-The TemplateWriter receives an OdcmModel from VIPR and uses it to fill in a T4 template.
+The T4TemplateWriter receives an OdcmModel from VIPR and uses it to fill in a T4 template.

 Currently the following target languages are supported:
 - Java (for Android and JVM)